 Yes.
 Mountains are much safer than city roads and we say it with conviction.
 We have lots of solo female trekkers who join us.
 We ensure that only female trekkers share the tent with other female trekkers.

-Ladakh is considered one of the safest place for girls traveling solo in India.
+Ladakh is considered one of the safest places for girls traveling solo in India.
 The locals are accommodating, caring and respectful to girls traveling solo in Ladakh.

 For the trek, you need to take certain precautions just the way other people do for themselves.